TWUOnline/LDRS627/_pages/unit-5-learning-activities.md

 <ol>
     <li>Adults are self-directed and self-motivated.
 This does not mean that adults learn in isolation but that they are in charge of their own learning and held accountable.</li>
     <li>Adults have prior experiences that are rich resources for learning.
 The adult learner integrates new learning into what they already know.</li>
-    <li>Adults appreciate the application of theory ‘in the real world’.</li>
+    <li>Adults appreciate the application of theory "in the real world."</li>
     <li>Adults are responsible for their own learning and exhibit behaviors of an individual ready and wanting to learn.</li>
-    <li>As an expert in the field, the instructor is a facilitator of learning – not a ‘sage on the stage’ but a ‘guide on the side’.</li>
+    <li>As an expert in the field, the instructor is a facilitator of learning – not a "sage on the stage" but a "guide on the side."</li>
     <li>Assignments are designed to challenge the learner, build upon concepts and encourage reflection on experience.</li>
     <li>Adults collaborate and support one another in their learning rather than compete.
 Everyone is capable of doing well.</li>
     <li>Self-reflection, dialogue, writing and collaborative small group work are essential in sense-making and learning.
 Rote memory and lecture are deemphasized.</li>
 </ol>

 Silberman and Biech (2015) outline many helpful adult learning methods.
-As Silberman says ‘Preparation is one of the most important ingredients for success’ (p.
+As Silberman says, "Preparation is one of the most important ingredients for success" (p.
 207).
 He goes on to explain how to gain credibility as a trainer by setting group norms, eliminating time wasters, being able to getting the group’s attention, winning over wary participants and managing difficult behaviors (p.
 208).
 More details and specific strategies are recommended in chapters 11-15.

 &nbsp;